Xbox One X PC Build: Can you do it for $500?

 As mentioned above, we wanted to replicate both the functionality and the price of the Xbox One X as closely as possible.
 You can’t do an exact 1:1 duplicate, thanks to a mix of Microsoft’s custom hardware design and slow release of specs, but this build is a fairly decent compromise between Xbox One X’s main features and the cost of PC components.
 This rig should play games in 4K at a minimum of 30 fps on a Medium graphics setting, support HDR, and play optical discs.

-However, it’s more expensive than an Xbox One X by $152 (or more, if you’re bad about filing mail-in rebates).
+However, it’s more expensive than an Xbox One X by $212 (or more, if you’re bad about filing mail-in rebates).
 It lacks support for 4K UHD Blu-Ray discs.
-It uses a GPU that’s extremely difficult to find right now, so currently you’d have to pay more for a used RX 580 or buy a graphics card with less memory (Nvidia’s 6GB GTX 1060 instead of a 8GB Radeon RX 580).
+It uses a GPU that’s still inflated in price, so currently you’ll have to shell out more than MSRP or buy a graphics card with less memory.
+(For example, Nvidia’s 6GB GTX 1060 instead of a 8GB Radeon RX 580.)
 It doesn’t have built-in Wi-Fi support.
-And it’s not nearly as compact or small.
+It’s not nearly as compact or small.
+And though I purposely left a controller off the build list (for PC gaming, a keyboard and mouse suffice just fine), you’ll need to factor in another $15 to $60 if it’s a must-have.

+Truthfully, now that we’ve updated the parts list with current pricing (as of October 2017), the most surprising part of this build is the price increase for components like the Blu-Ray drive.
+In June, this FX-8300 system was $652.
+The $60 hike makes our more modern Ryzen 3 alternative (see below) look even better.

 Build #2: The upgraded 4K/30-fps gaming PC